Q. How long will it take for me to complete my MBA degree?

 Q. Is the work experience requirement mandatory?

 A. Yes, all applicants face the same guidelines, namely three years of professionally relevant work experience*.
-Our average, in fact, is over eight years per student.
+Our average, in fact, is over nine years per student.
 There are two reasons for this.
 First, we want to be sure you receive the full benefit of our program, which is obtained when students have enough work experience to relate what is taught in class with what they have experienced in the business world.
 The second reason is that half of the learning in a good MBA program is from the students bringing to the class what they have seen and done in the business world—their contributions and "war stories" are invaluable.

 *Professionally relevant work experience means that you have seen how management in an organization works; for example, being a waiter or waitress has a strong customer service requirement, but that person is not likely to have seen how the business/restaurant is run, where a restaurant manager would know more about business operations.